Ponca: Early history

 At first European contact, the Ponca lived around the mouth of the Niobrara River in northern Nebraska.
 According to tradition, they moved there from an area east of the Mississippi just before Columbus' arrival in the Americas.
 Siouan-speaking tribes such as the Omaha, Osage, Quapaw and Kaw also have traditions of having migrated to the West from east of the Mississippi River.
 The invasions of the Iroquois from their traditional base in the north pushed those tribes out of the Ohio River area.
 Scholars are not able to determine precisely when the Dhegiha Siouan tribes migrated west, but know the Iroquois also pushed tribes out from the Ohio and West Virginia areas in the Beaver Wars.
 The Iroquois maintained the lands as hunting grounds.

 The Ponca appear on a 1701 map by Pierre-Charles Le Sueur, who placed them along the upper Missouri.
 In 1789, fur trader Juan Baptiste Munier was given an exclusive license to trade with the Ponca at the mouth of the Niobrara River.
-He founded a trading post at its confluence with the Missouri, where he found about 800 Ponca residing.
+He founded a trading post at its confluence with the Missouri, where he found about 800 Poncas residing.
 Shortly after that, the tribe was hit by a devastating smallpox epidemic.
-In 1804, when they were visited by the Lewis and Clark Expedition, only about 200 Ponca remained.
+In 1804, when they were visited by the Lewis and Clark Expedition, only about 200 Poncas remained.
 Later in the 19th century, their number rose to about 700.